noaione/yuusha-shoukan-ln/sources/v02/chapter1.md

 heard before that love is a battle, and falling in love is an act of risking one's life for it.

-All of the riajuus have gone through such an ordeal and won the right to be happy...
-They're actually awesome huh, those riajuus.
+All of the normies have gone through such an ordeal and won the right to be happy...
+They're actually awesome huh, those normies.
 Their arms must have been made of titanium alloy or something like that.

 Although things had become hectic in the beginning, the talks with the Goddess